 “Green Curtain” at Nakaze

-Yamaha Motor holds a regular event, displaying the installation of a “green curtain” made of bitter melon vines at its Nakaze Factory as a global warming countermeasure.
+Yamaha Motor continues to hold a regular event, displaying the installation of a “green curtain” made of bitter melon vines at its Nakaze Factory as a global warming countermeasure.
 The curtain reduces the outside temperature by 5–6 degrees, which helps conserve electricity.

-These harvested goya (bitter melon) were distributed to and well received by local residents.
+These harvested goya (bitter melon) and passion fruit were distributed to and well received by local residents.